Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Experiments

 \subsection{Experimental setup}

 Agents are trained independently with PPO \citep{schulman2017proximal}\footnote{The vanilla PPO algorithm with decentralized value functions (independent PPO; IPPO) has been shown to perform exceptionally well on several multi-agent environments \citep{de2020independent, yu2021surprising}.} on (1) the global simulator (GS), (2) distributed influence-augmented local simulators (DIALS) with AIPs trained periodically on datasets collected from the GS using the most recent joint policy, (3) DIALS with untrained AIPs (untrained-DIALS).

 To measure the agent's performance, training is interleaved with periodic evaluations on the GS.
 The results are averaged over 10 random seeds on all except on the largest scenarios ($10 \times 10$) for which, due to computational limitations we could only run 5 seeds.
 We report the mean return of all learning agents.
 We also compare the simulators in terms of total runtime.
-For DIALS this includes: the agents' training time, the AIPs' training time, and the time for data collection.
+For DIALS this includes the agents' training time, the AIPs' training time, and the time for data collection.